Cal Raleigh Player Props: Mariners vs. Rangers

-On Friday, Cal Raleigh (on the back of going 1-for-4 with an RBI) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 8:05 PM ET.
+On Sunday, Cal Raleigh (coming off going 0-for-3) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 2:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Yankees.
+He had a hitless showing in his most recent game (0-for-3) against the Rangers.

 Cal Raleigh Game Info & Props vs. the Rangers